-Call Lexton Law Firm Today
+The Lexton Law Firm

 Train companies like Union Pacific and CSX have dozens of lawyers on retainer, ready to fight against your claim.
 So what do you do?
 You call Lexton Law.
-With 40 years of experience fighting the train companies for clients, we are more than prepared to take on your case.
+With knowledge of fighting the train companies for clients, we are more than prepared to take on your case.
 We genuinely care about our clients, and are experts in the field of train accidents.
 We have a proven record of winning clients millions in train related cases.
 Our attorneys want to help you.